Home > Biking

 Cons

-Runner-Up Best Women’s Mountain Bike Shorts
+Best Mountain Bike Shorts for Women with a Classic Waistband

 Wild Rye Freel Shorts

-• Liner No
+• Liner: No

-• Material 4-way stretch nylon (88% nylon, 12% spandex)
+• Material: 4-way stretch nylon (88% nylon, 12% spandex)

-• Size range 0-18
+• Size range: 0-18

 Pros